This post may contain affiliate links.

 Help with Dessert

-Depending on what your plans are for dessert, there could be some small things that the kids could help with.
+Depending on what your plans are for dessert, there could be some small things that the kids can help with.
 Maybe mixing some things together or pouring ingredients into the bowl.
 They could also help with decorating cookies, cakes or pies if those are on your menu.